CDL-HongwooLee/HiCORE/README.md

   -n BINNING_NUMBER     number of layers for HiCORE. if n<=2, only forward-reverse binning strategy will be applied.
                         n>3, add randomly merged bin (n-2) times. (default : 2)
   -c [CHROMOSOMES [CHROMOSOMES ...]]
-                        comma-separated chromosome names, or "all". (default : "all") -j HICORE_DIR         HiCORE directory path including HiCORE.py script files. (default : "./") -o OUTDIR             path to output directory. (default : "./") -t THREAD             number of threads, when t>=n, running time is remarkably reduced but memory-intensive. (default : 1)
+                        space-separated chromosome names, or "all". (default : "all") -j HICORE_DIR         HiCORE directory path including HiCORE.py script files. (default : "./") -o OUTDIR             path to output directory. (default : "./") -t THREAD             number of threads, when t>=n, running time is remarkably reduced but memory-intensive. (default : 1)